Shaurya-L/Reddit-Flair-Detector/README.md

 ### Part 3: Building a Flair Detector/Classifier
 The data collected in part 1 was loaded.
 The flair detector has been created in 2 steps as follows.

-**Step 1 - Data Cleaning and Preprocessing**
+**Step 1 - Data Cleaning and Pre-processing**

-We cannot directly apply machine learning or deep learning models directly on raw text.
-Data needs to be preprocessed that is data should be converted to a cleaner form so that it can be fed to our model.
+We cannot apply machine learning or deep learning models directly on raw text.
+Data needs to be pre-processed that is data should be converted to a cleaner form so that it can be fed to our model.

-For **cleaning and preprocessing the data** we did the following five steps:
+For **cleaning and pre-processing the data** we did the following five steps:
 1) Converting entire text to lower case
 2) Replacing symbols like these /, (), {}, \, etc with space
 3) Deleting certain symbols like #, _, ^, etc